GottWall/GottWall/README.rst

 ======================================

 GottWall is a scalable realtime metrics aggragation platform.
-It also comes with beautiful customizable dashboard for visualizing metrics with charts.
 This package, at its core, is just a simple aggregation server and beautiful customizable web dashboard for visualizing metrics with charts.